Order-Team/bring-order/documentation/testing_report.md

 ### Unit tests

 Unit testing of the application is performed using the Pytest framework.
-Testing currently covers all parts of the applications except the user interface and the Boutils class functions which includes JavaScript.
+Testing currently covers all parts of the applications except the user interface and the Boutils class methods which includes JavaScript.
 Test coverage is currently 86%.

 ![Coverage](./pictures/coverage_report.png)

-### Playwright tests
+### Automated testing

 The user interface of the application has been tested with the Playwright test.
+At the beginning of the project, the Robot Framework was used for automated testing.
+The Robot Framework has been changed to Playwright because Jupyter Notebook cells and widgets do not have a permanent ID or other locator identifiers.

 The tests are divided into data import testing, test hypothesis workflow testing, and exploratory analysis workflow testing.

 Most of the automated testing tests the functionality of individual parts of the program, such as the workflow of data import or exploratory analysis.
 The application guides the user through events, which causes long chains of events.
 This makes it difficult to write short and precise robot tests that check the behavior of a specific part of the program.